Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

-In order for your blog to be successful over the long term, you'll need to be able to develop a loyal base of readers that truly care about the content that you publish.
+For your blog to be successful over the long term, you’ll need to be able to develop a loyal base of readers that genuinely care about the content that you publish.

-One of the best ways to grow a loyal audience is to know what makes you (and your blog) unique, and then make that obvious to your visitors as well.
+One of the best ways to grow a loyal audience is to know what makes you (and your blog) unique, and then make that visible to your visitors as well.

 This may seem discouraging or intimidating.

 After all, maybe you don’t have the same expertise or experience as some of the top bloggers in your niche.